LPL Financial

-LPL Financial Holdings Inc. (commonly referred to as LPL Financial) was founded in 1989 and is considered the largest independent broker-dealer in the United States.
-As of 2021 the company had more than 17,500 financial advisors, over US$1 trillion in advisory and brokerage assets, and generated approximately $10.3 billion in annual revenue for the 2023 fiscal year.
+LPL Financial Holdings Inc. (commonly referred to as LPL Financial) was founded in 1989 and has been described as the largest independent broker-dealer in the United States.
+As of 2026, the company had more than 32,000 financial advisors, approximately US$2.3 trillion in client assets, including US$1.4 trillion in advisory assets.
 LPL Financial has main offices in Boston, Fort Mill, Austin, and San Diego.
 The company is a member of FINRA and the SIPC.

 History

-LPL Financial was formed in 1989 through the merger of two brokerage firms—Linsco (established as Life Insurance Securities Corp in 1968) and Private Ledger (established in 1973).
+LPL Financial was formed in 1989 through the merger of two brokerage firms: Linsco (established as Life Insurance Securities Corp in 1968) and Private Ledger (established in 1973).

+In November 2010, LPL Financial Holdings completed its initial public offering on the Nasdaq under the ticker symbol LPLA.
+The company’s shares were initially priced at $30 per share.

 On August 15, 2017, LPL Financial Holdings Inc. signed and closed a transaction to purchase the independent broker-dealer network of National Planning Holdings, Inc. (NPH).
 NPH was the holding company for four independent broker-dealer firms: INVEST Financial Corporation, National Planning Corporation, Investment Centers of America, and SII Investments.

 On May 2, 2018, LPL Financial agreed to a $26 million settlement arising from unregistered securities.
 The same year, it agreed to pay a $2.75 million fine and perform a look-back review of certain complaints primarily related to anti-money laundering (AML) reporting and customer complaint reporting.
 On December 3, 2018, LPL Financial Holdings Inc. reported its acquisition of AdvisoryWorld, a technology company serving the wealth management industry.
 Founded in 1987, the company's products include proposal generation, portfolio and investment analytics and portfolio modeling capabilities.

-On June 26, 2019, LPL Financial settled with the Commonwealth of Massachusetts at a cost of $1.1. million and underwent a review of certain internal controls.
-The Massachusetts Securities Division (MSD) had investigated and charged LPL over compliance matters related to licensing of advisors/supervisors and late reportings.
+On June 26, 2019, LPL Financial settled with the Commonwealth of Massachusetts for $1.1 million and underwent a review of certain internal controls.
+The Massachusetts Securities Division (MSD) had investigated and charged LPL over compliance matters related to licensing of advisors/supervisors and late reporting.
 On December 26, 2019, LPL Financial paid a fine of $300,000 as part of a settlement with FINRA primarily related to its systems and procedures related to Uniform Gifts to Minors Act (UGMA) and Uniform Transfer to Minors Act (UTMA) accounts.
 The settlement was based on internal controls and was not related to any investor harm.

 On August 18, 2020, LPL Financial Holdings Inc. reported its purchase of E.K.
 Riley Investments, LLC, a broker-dealer and registered investment advisor (RIA) based in Seattle.
 E.K.
 Riley served more than $2 billion of client assets and expected approximately 90% of its advisors to join LPL.